roku-oss/henka-sample/README.md

 This project provides an example for [Henka](https://github.com/rokudev/henka/).

 It provides a terraform script to plan creatiion of a single S3 bucket.
-The plugin takes the terraform script, pulls or initializes a remote state and performs "terraform plan command".
+The plugin installs Terraform, takes the terraform script, initializes a remote backend and performs "terraform plan" command.

 To change its behaviour, please edit `terraform` task properties in `build.gradle`

 ## How do I run it?

 To run the sample project:
-* terraform has to be installed and available in PATH
 * AWS access should be configured either through environment variables, default profile credentials or IAM profile
 * you need to define two environment variables to be used by Terraform:
   * TF_VAR_aws_access_key - AWS access key for Terraform AWS provider